jokester/Dockerfiles/Readme.md

 - [alpine-nextcloud](alpine-nextcloud) NextCloud 12 instance (nginx / php-fpm / PgSQL)
 - [alpine-piwik](alpine-piwik) Piwik 3.2.0 instance (nginx / php-fpm / MariaDB)
 - [alpine-piwik](alpine-piwik) Piwik 3.2.0 instance (nginx / php-fpm / MariaDB)
-- [fluent-agents-example](fluentd-agents-example) example of collecting logs with lightweight `fluent-bit`, and forward to a central `fluentd` instance

 <!-- TODO: conventions
 All service-s uses a container.
 It is possible to  (docker-compose merges them to 1)